-You are cordially invited to attend the 2020 Annual Meeting of Stockholders of Medpace Holdings, Inc. at 9:00 a.m. local time, on Friday, May 15, 2020.
-In response to developments related to coronavirus COVID-19 and with concern for the health and safety of our stockholders and employees, we are conducting this year's Annual Meeting as a virtual meeting of stockholders.
-We believe that hosting a virtual meeting provides expanded access and improved communication between our stockholders and the Company and also aligns with our interests in the health and safety of our stockholders and employees.
-You will be able to attend the Annual Meeting online, vote your shares electronically, and submit your questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/MEDP2020.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders of Medpace Holdings, Inc. at 9:00 a.m.
+Eastern Time, on Friday, May 14, 2021.
+We are conducting this year's Annual Meeting as a virtual meeting of stockholders.
+We believe that hosting a virtual meeting provides expanded access and improved communication between our stockholders and the Company.
+You will be able to attend the Annual Meeting online, vote your shares electronically, and submit your questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/MEDP2021.
 You will not be able to attend the Annual Meeting in person.

 The Notice of Meeting and Proxy Statement on the following pages describe the matters to be presented at the Annual Meeting.
-If you would like to virtually attend the Annual Meeting, please review the section called "Who Can Attend the 2020 Annual Meeting of Stockholders?" on page 4 of the proxy statement for more information about how to virtually attend the meeting.
+If you would like to virtually attend the Annual Meeting, please review the section called "Who Can Attend the 2021 Annual Meeting of Stockholders?" on page 4 of the proxy statement for more information about how to virtually attend the meeting.